kataw/kataw/src/parser/README.md

 | `containsInvalidEscape`              | True if the node contains invalid escape (*template literal*) |
 | `hasErrors`              | True if the node contains errors |

+## Location tracking

+Each CST node has a `start` and `end` property for where the AST node start.
+Kataw ignores whitespace, so the location values are calculated before any whitespace has been skipped.

 ## Types